 Home based workers can use either Captureit’s web interface or connect using their company’s VPN.

 Captureit allows you to manage and monitor remote workers, whether they are located on a remote site, working from home or ‘out on the road’.
 The options for doing so include mobile devices, such as phones, tablets and laptops.

 In the case of home based workers, the Captureit Desktop Interface is a popular option.
 This provides the full range of features that would otherwise be found on a clocking terminal, including booking to lunch and breaks.
 There are then additional features, such as the employee being able to display their daily clocked hours, Personal Attendance Calendar, holiday allowances position, and even a view of which of their colleagues are currently clocked in.
-Connection for home based workers is usually via a VPN or through a web browser, but Internet options are also available.
+Connection for home based workers is usually via a VPN or through a web browser, but Web based options are also available.